Regardless of how old you are now, you’ll probably have a harder time pulling off a financially secure retirement than your parents did.

 3. Private pensions are nearly extinct

-Only a few decades ago, many large employers offered “defined-benefit” pensions, guaranteeing retirees and their spouses a fixed monthly payment for life.
+Only a few decades ago, many large employers offered “defined-benefit” pensions that guaranteed retirees and their spouses a fixed monthly payment for life.
 But times have changed, and traditional pensions are going the way of the dinosaur.

 Tip: Save more.
 Without a pension, you simply need to save more for retirement.
-Follow the basic rules for retirement savings, including minimizing taxes, working longer, investing regularly and keeping on top of your investments.
-Invest the savings in indexed funds, which typically outperform actively managed mutual funds or investing the money yourself.
+Follow the basic rules for retirement savings, including minimizing taxes and expenses, working longer, investing regularly and keeping on top of investments.

 4. Social Security is still under pressure

 Tip: Be strategic about claiming Social Security.
-Most people claim their Social Security benefits at age 62, which is as soon as they can.
-But with that approach, you’re likely to lose money you’ll need when you’re older.
+Most people claim Social Security benefits at age 62, which is as soon as they can.
+But that is not always the best strategy.

 5. Interest rates are low

-Retirees in previous generations earned higher interest on savings and low-risk investments.
-But, because interest rates are at historic lows, many of today’s retirees must take on riskier investments to generate income.
+Retirees in previous generations earned higher interest on their savings and low-risk investments.
+But interest rates now are near historic lows.
+That means many of today’s retirees must take on riskier investments to generate income.

 6. Seniors have more debt

-Earlier generations tried to enter retirement with a paid-off home and no debts.
+Earlier generations endeavored to enter retirement with a paid-off home and no debts.
 That’s harder to do today.

 Tip: Get help.
 Debt won’t go away on its own.
-For help in getting out of debt, read “7 Steps to Get Ruthless About Paying Off Your Debt.”
+Check our Solutions Center for more help getting out of credit card debt.

-Workers on average tell Gallup that they expect to retire at 66 and nearly a third plan to work beyond age 67.
+Many workers today are counting on working into their late 60s and early 70s.
 But poor health, a job loss or the need to care for loved ones can force people to retire before then.
-The average age at which Americans actually do retire is 60, Gallup says.

 8. More seniors are single

-Many find freedom in being single, but it costs more for a single person to support a household than to share overhead.
+Many find freedom in being single, but it can be difficult for one person to support a household financially.

 Tip: Don’t touch home equity.
-If your retirement is looking shaky, don’t even consider using home equity for non-essentials like remodeling.
-Treat it like an emergency fund.
+If your retirement is looking shaky, don’t even consider using home equity for nonessentials like remodeling.
+Treat the equity like an emergency fund.